khs-alt/khs-alt/README.md

 ### Thank you so much for coming to my GitHub
  👋 Hello, nice to meet you
- I am a senior student at Sangmyung University majoring in Software with a focus on server development these days I'm interested in developing and deploying web servers using Golang and GCP
+ I am a backend developer at dalbitsoft these days I'm developing servers with Golang